jackphuongvu/tomriddle/README.md

 ## Mobile App

-This project has been made into an app using PhoneGap:
+This project has been made into an app using PhoneGap (see the [:octocat: GitHub](https://github.com/bozdoz/phonegap-typewritesomething)):

 * [Google Play Store](https://play.google.com/store/apps/details?id=com.phonegap.typewritesomething)
 * Apple App Store (soon)